The Decent Homes Standard

 - providing effective programmes of improvement and maintenance

 - reducing the levels of unfit housing and improving housing conditions in the private sector through grant aid

 - promoting good standards of housing design and practice

 - improving energy efficiency, promoting energy conservation and helping to alleviate fuel poverty

-We keep track of housing conditions through our House Condition Survey.
-The survey helps us to decide on our strategies and on where to invest money on improving housing conditions.
+- We keep track of housing conditions through our House Condition Survey.
+The survey helps us to decide on our strategies and where to invest money to improve housing conditions.
 Our 2009 survey shows that housing conditions have continued to improve but there are still many homes that remain unfit and/or don't meet the Decent Homes Standard.

-Owner-occupied and private rented homes also need a lot of work to reduce disrepair and unfitness.
+- Owner-occupied and private rented homes also need a lot of work to reduce disrepair.
 We help to improve conditions in those homes through our Private Sector Grants Scheme.
 We direct grants to the places where they make the biggest difference by setting up a number of urban and rural grants priority areas, group repair schemes and town centre living initiatives.